 4 Cs of diamond

-This refers to absence of color in a diamond.
+This refers to the absence of color in a diamond.
 A chemically pure and structurally perfect diamond has no hue and consequently a higher value.
 The colorlessness of a diamond is graded on an alphabetical scale from D (colorless) to Z (light yellow).

 Diamond Color Scale

 CUT is the most defining characteristic of a diamond.
-The cut of a diamond refers not to its shape, but to the balance of proportion, symmetry and polish achieved by the diamond cutter.
+The cut of a diamond refers not to its shape, but to the balance of proportion, symmetry, and polish achieved by the diamond cutter.
 It is evaluated using the attributes of brilliance, fire, and scintillation.
-An expertly-cut diamond will achieve high levels of brilliance, sparkle, and durability.
+An expertly cut diamond will achieve high levels of brilliance, sparkle, and durability.
 Even if a diamond is graded well in other areas, a poor cut can result in a dull, muted effect.
-Diamond Cut Scale contains 5 grades ranging from Excellent to Poor.
+Diamond-Cut Scale contains 5 grades ranging from Excellent to Poor.

 Clarity refers to how clean or clear the diamond is with respect to natural microscopic characteristics that were trapped within or on the diamond while it was forming.
 Internal characteristics are known as inclusions, and characteristics on the surface of the gem are known as blemishes.
 Inclusions may be crystals of a foreign material or structural imperfections such as tiny cracks, known as feathers, which can appear whitish or cloudy.

 The carat is the standard unit of measurement used to indicate the weight of diamonds and precious gemstones.
 Total carat weight (t.c.w.) is a phrase that represents the total weight of all diamonds or other gemstones in a piece of jewelry, when more than one gemstone is used.
 Diamond solitaire earrings, for example, are usually quoted in t.c.w., indicating the combined weight of the diamonds in both earrings.

 Diamond Carat and Their Sizes in mm